 Food Policy, Housing Policy, Environmental Health, and Homelessness

 A cardiologist at Philadelphia’s Crescenz VA Medical Center, Sameed Khatana’s fun fact is about global travel.
-Born in Amman, Jordan, he grew up in England and Pakistan, has lived in multiple places across the US, and his latest transoceanic adventure was in Patagonia.
+His latest transoceanic adventure was in Patagonia.
 He’s also a big soccer and Formula One racing fan.
 A former fellow at the Center for Medicare and Medicaid Innovation (CMMI), Khatana’s research focuses on health economics, quantitative evaluation of health policies, quality designation of health providers, and disparities in cardiovascular care.
 “Our group has access to a lot of different data sets, including Medicaid claims data,” said Katana.
 “For those interested in public policy analysis, I’ve done work on Medicaid, food policy, housing policy, environmental health, and homelessness.”

 Austin Kilaru, MD, MSHP